Medicines available at South Australian Hospitals: Patient Information Sheet

 A statewide medicine list is being developed that will:

-For more information, see the frequently asked questions below.
+For more information, see the frequently asked questions below or download the frequently asked questions (PDF 1616KB).

 Many hospitals within South Australia already have a standard list of medicines.